yasen-petrov/axway-open-docs/content/en/docs/apim_relnotes/20220530_apip_relnotes.md

 This update has the following limitations:

 * API Portal 7.7.20220530 is compatible with API Gateway and API Manager 7.7.20220530 only.
 * This release of API Portal ships with Joomla 4, which is a major upgrade of the Joomla platform.
 It is a Joomla perquisite that to upgrade to Joomla 4, you can only upgrade from Joomla 3.10 which is the "bridge" release of Joomla between v3 and v4.
-As a result of this limitation, upgrading to API Portal May 2022 (based on with Joomla 4) is only possible from the API Portal Feb 2022 (based on Joomla 3.10) release.
+If you have previously installations of API Portal you can first upgrade your environment with Joomla 3.10 (no need upgrading API Portal) and then you can apply this update.
+As a result of this limitation, for direct upgrade to API Portal May 2022 (based on with Joomla 4) we recommend to upgrade from the API Portal Feb 2022 (based on Joomla 3.10) release.
 This applies for both Software installation and ready made docker image.
 * This update is not available as a virtual appliance or as a managed service on Axway Cloud.

 ## Important changes